- Application and Recruitment (read Information for Applicants for more details)

 How is the program funded?

 Palms Australia is funded through private donations, community partnerships and grants from affiliated organisations.
-For participants undertaking an assignment for fewer than 20 months, Palms is unable to cover airfares and insurance.
-We encourage participants to host events that engage their community in support of their assignment and nominate representatives here at home who can support Palms in this process.
+Palms Australia is funded by generous individual donors (many of whom have been program participants) community partnerships and grants from affiliated organisations.
+Participants undertaking an assignment for fewer than 20 months are asked to cover airfares and insurance.
+We encourage participants to connect the Palms team with a Support Team who take responsibility for engagement of their Australian community in multi-faceted (including financial) support of them and the host community.

 Can I take my family/partner on assignment?